• Organization

 What Do I Do With Bulky Wood Sport Photo Frames?

 When my kids had just started sports, I have no idea why, but I would always buy those huge bulky wood frames.
-That left me with so many bulky wood frames and I had nowhere to display them, nor did I want to because they are actually kinda ugly, haha!
+That left me with so many bulky wood frames, and I had nowhere to display them, nor did I want to because they are actually kinda ugly, haha!
 I decided to donate the wood frames and take out the photos.
-I added the photos to the photo album I am sharing about in this post.
-So all of my kids’ school, sports, and studio photos are in one central place.
+I added the photos to the photo album I am sharing in this post.
+So, all of my kids’ school, sports, and studio photos are in one central place.

-What If I have Duplicates Of Each Pose?
+What If I Have Duplicates Of Each Pose?

 For other extra repeated poses that I did not include in the album shared about above, which were mainly wallet-size photos, I labeled and organized them by year and put them into a zipper pouch (one for each child).
 I only kept a few of each pose and shredded the rest because the reality is I will never need 25 wallet photos of the same exact pose.
 It was just too much to keep.
-And If I had any repeated poses of large photos that didn’t fit into the album, I also put them into the zipper pouch but only kept one or two of each pose and shredded the rest.
+If I had any repeated poses of large photos that didn’t fit into the album, I also put them into the zipper pouch but only kept one or two of each pose and shredded the rest.

 This post was all about how to organize school photos.